uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 This process will:

-1. Download the correct versions of the local development tools if not installed - `kind`, `kubectl`, `helm`, `jq`.
+1. Download the correct versions of the local development tools if not installed - `k3d`, `kubectl`, `helm`, `jq`.
 2. Update the necessary Helm repositories for Lagoon to function.
 3. Ensure all of the correct images have been built in the previous step.
-4. Create a local [KinD](https://kind.sigs.k8s.io/) cluster, which provisions an entire running Kubernetes cluster in a local Docker container.
+4. Create a local K3D cluster, which provisions an entire running Kubernetes cluster in a local Docker container.
 This cluster has been configured to talk to a provisioned image registry that we will be pushing the built Lagoon images to.
 It has also been configured to allow access to the host filesystem for local development.
 5. Clone Lagoon from [https://github.com/uselagoon/lagoon-charts](https://github.com/uselagoon/lagoon-charts) \(use the `CHARTS_TREEISH` variable in the Makefile to control which branch if needed\).
-6. Install the Harbor Image registry into the KinD cluster and configure its ingress and access properly.
+6. Install the Harbor Image registry into the K3D cluster and configure its ingress and access properly.
 7. Docker will push the built images for Lagoon into the Harbor image registry.
 8. It then uses the [Makefile from lagoon-charts](https://github.com/uselagoon/lagoon-charts/blob/main/Makefile) to perform the rest of the setup steps.
 9. A suitable ingress controller is installed - we use the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).